-Inside the working copy of CentOS Artwork Repository, some directory structure (e.g., 'Syslinux', 'Gurb', 'Gdm', 'Kdm' and 'KSplash') required more than base-rendition or even the commands you could pass through the '--post-rendition' and '--last-rendition' options, in order for their final files to be produced.
-In these situations, we make use of directory-specific rendition flow.
+Inside the working copy of CentOS Artwork Repository, some directory structure (e.g., 'Syslinux', 'Gurb', 'Gdm', 'Kdm' and 'KSplash') required more than base-rendition or even the

 The directory-specific rendition flow applies specific actions to specific directory structures when they enter into the rendition flow.
 Using this configuration speeds up production of all those components that require intermediate formats or even several independent files, in order for the final content to be created.